thackmaster/homelab/ansible/playbooks/README.md

 ansible-playbook update.yml -i inventory.yaml --key-file=/path/to/key-file
 ```

-If you don't want to type in in the command every time, you can place the key file in your `inventory.yaml` file like this:
+If you don't want to type in the command every time, you can place the key file in your `inventory.yaml` file like this:

 ```
 ip-or-hostname: